nk-gears/personal-blog/content/pages/me.md

 template: page
 ---

-I’m Nirmal, Web and Software Enthusiast lining in Greater Chennai.
+I’m Nirmal, Web and Software Enthusiast living in Greater Chennai.
 I am independent Freelancer designing and architecting solutions for Cloud.

 ## Currently Using